 During this time she also pursued her life's passion and began rescuing and rehabbing race and performance horses with the help of a cadre of industry professionals.
 Much to her surprise, she naturally experienced the unintended and beneficial therapeutic effects that animals, especially horses, have on humans.
 These effects are now widely studied and promoted through the ever increasing popularity of Equine Assisted Psychotherapy (therapy) programs.
 Being with her horses on a regular basis greatly improved her sense of well being, and her symptoms of PTSD began to diminish, yet her physical condition continued to deteriorate.
 Eventually, as her health declined and she was unable to care for her own horses, she began volunteering for an animal sanctuary with a large equine population where she spent what little energy she had grooming horses and donkeys.

 It was during this time that her heart stopped and she encountered a profound near-death experience (NDE).
-She was ready to leave this life, her husband and children, but the horses and donkeys called her back saying that she had an important mission to fulfill.
-(If you are interested in finding out more about near-death experiences click here.)
-Following this experience she aggressively pursued healing to overcome her various illnesses and get off of all the prescribed medications she had been taking to clear her mind and body.
-She began to see energy all around her and animals reached out to her telepathically sharing messages to help her understand what she was seeing.
+She was ready to leave this life, but the horses and donkeys called her back saying that she had an important mission to fulfill.
+(If you are interested in finding out more about near-death experiences or watching a video presentation about Ginny's journey please click here.)
+Following this experience she aggressively pursued alternative healing to overcome her various illnesses and discontinue the prescription medications she had been taking to clear her body and mind.

-Over the years Ginny realized that the skills she was being taught in any one area were only part of the larger picture; she intuitively knew how to go beyond each method and combine all of her accumulated knowledge and skill to focus on the delicate balance of body, mind and spirit.
+Over the years Ginny realized that the skills she was being taught in any one area were only part of the larger picture; she intuitively knew how to go beyond each method and combine all of her accumulated knowledge and skill to focus on the delicate balance of body, mind and spirit in what is now referred to as the Biodynamic Paradigm.
+(To find out more about Biodynamics, click here.)
 She began her healing career focusing on humans.
 In her sessions with people she spontaneously began to experience their animals, both past and present, coming forward with messages for them, healing requests or other helpful information.
 This piqued her interest and she began to focus on animal specific healing modalities.
 Over a period of two years she slowly transitioned into working with animals almost exclusively.

 In 2008 Ginny attended the Vaquero School of Horsemanship in Redlands, CA. The school was founded by Dale McCarrell, Ginny's mentor.
 Dale had a unique relationship with the horse that was forged at an early age with the help of his mentors, Tom and Bill Dorrance.
 As a young boy, Dale's grandfather was employed by the Dorrance family.
 Dale was fortunate to have the unique experience of living on their ranch and was exposed to their methods and philosophies for many years.
 Later, he dedicated himself to the traditions of the Vaquero in combination with more contemporary natural horsemanship methods and philosophies.
 Sadly, Dale passed away in early 2016 and will be missed by all who trained with him and shared his love and dedication to horses.